cirosantilli/markdown-style-guide/index.md

 Acceptable, refer to them in the text:

-    The ouput of the `ls` command is of the form:
+    The output of the `ls` command is of the form:

         drwx------  2 ciro ciro        4096 Jul  5  2013 dir0
         drwx------  4 ciro ciro        4096 Apr 27 08:00 dir1